-- government is pledged for the payment of the principal and interest.
-Global mandates may be considered. - 2.
-Bonds, notes or other obligations issued by a state, its municipalities, or other political subdivisions, that have received an investment grade bond rating. - 3.
-Bonds, notes, commercial paper or other obligations of any corporation organized and operating within the United States. - 4.
-Debt obligations of non-U.S. governmental or quasi-governmental entities, these may be denominated in foreign currencies; obligations, including but not limited to bonds, notes or commercial paper with an investment grade rating (unless otherwise approved by the Board) of any corporation organized outside of the United States.
+- 4. Debt obligations of non-U.S. governmental or quasi-governmental entities, these may be denominated in foreign currencies; obligations, including but not limited to bonds, notes or commercial paper with an investment grade rating (unless otherwise approved by the Board) of any corporation organized outside of the United States.
 Currency transactions, including spot or cash basis currency transactions, forward contracts and buying or selling options or futures on foreign currencies, shall be permitted. - 5.
 Collateralized obligations, including but not limited to mortgages, held in trust that: (1) are publicly traded and are registered by the SEC or other Self-Regulatory Organization (SRO) and (2) have underlying collateral that is either an obligation of the United States government or else has a credit rating above or equal to BBB according to the Standard and Poor's rating system or Baa according to the Moody's investors rating system or their equivalent by a national statistical ratings organization (NSRO) registered with the SEC(unless otherwise approved by the Board). - 6.
 Derivatives including forwards, futures, options, mortgage derivatives, structured notes, and swaps. - 7.
 High yield fixed income securities rated below 'BBB' according to the Standard and Poor's rating system and below 'Baa' according to the Moody's investors rating system. - 8.
-Private Debt strategies approved by the Board. - 9.
-Loans, warrants and other forms of debt approved by the Board, and managed in conjunction with the Bank of North Dakota, such as farm loans and energy construction loan, as long as the investment meets the Exclusive Benefit Rule described on page 7 of this Policy.
+Loans, warrants and other forms of debt approved by the Board, and managed in conjunction with the Bank of North Dakota, such as farm loans and energy construction loan, as long as the investment meets the Exclusive Benefit Rule described on page 6 of this Policy.